List of Abbott Elementary characters: Denzel Collins

 Denzel Collins is the school's superintendent during the first season, who is blackmailed by Ava, resulting in her position as principal; after she caught him in a intimate condition with a deaconess at the church.
 However, he reveals to Ava that he had married the deaconess in question and divorced his wife in "Open House" which puts her in a tough position.
-He later allows Ava to keep her job as principal, but is still salty towards her & refuses to grant financial assistance to Abbott Elementary as long as Ava remains principal.
+He later allows Ava to keep her job as principal, but is still salty towards her and refuses to grant financial assistance to Abbott Elementary as long as Ava remains principal.